vmware-tanzu/community-edition/addons/packages/kpack-dependencies/0.0.9/README.md

    > Note: You can also provide a branch or tag as the `spec.git.revision` and kpack will poll and rebuild on updates!

-   We can simulate an update from a CI/CD tool by updating the `spec.git.revision` on the Image Resource used in step #6.
+   We can simulate an update from a CI/CD tool by updating the `spec.git.revision` on the Image Resource.

    If you are using your own application push an updated commit and use the new commit sha.
 If you are using Spring Pet Clinic you can update the revision